-- Speed of Network and Other Capabilities for Non-Priority Projects 60 Maximum Points: Two elements will be evaluated as part of the technological requirements. - a.
+- Speed of Network and Other Capabilities for Non-Priority Projects 45 Maximum Points: Two elements will be evaluated as part of the technological requirements. - a.
 Applications will be scored based on the network speeds, latency, and other technical capabilities of technologies proposed for the non-priority project.
 For applications suggesting the adoption of technologies that offer enhanced scalability with reduced future expenditure for non-priority projects, the Arizona Commerce Authority State Broadband Office will evaluate long-lasting capital assets using a sliding scale system.

-Table 16: Speed of Network and Other Capabilities for Non-Priority Projects b.
-The BEAD program advocates for providing open access wholesale opportunities to last-mile broadband service providers throughout the duration of the subsidized network's existence on a fair, equitable, and unbiased terms for all prospective retail service providers.
+Table 20: Speed of Network and Other Capabilities for Non-Priority Projects b.
 Applicants pledging to offer open access wholesale broadband services at reasonable and non-discriminatory rates and conditions for the entire useful life of the network assets will earn points contingent on the open access particulars outlined in their application.
-Points will be awarded based on the information furnished for each component of the open access category shown in Table below.
+Points will be awarded based on the information furnished for each component of the open access category shown in table below.

 Technology Non-Priority Project Points

-Hybrid fiber coaxial (HFC) DOCSIS 4.0 60
+Hybrid fiber coaxial (HFC) DOCSIS 4.0 35

-Hybrid fiber coaxial (HFC) DOCSIS 3.1 52
+Hybrid fiber coaxial (HFC) DOCSIS 3.1 25

-Wireless using licensed spectrum 4 22
+Wireless using licensed spectrum 4 20

-Wireless using unlicensed spectrum 2 11
+Wireless using unlicensed spectrum 2 10

-Low Earth (LEO) satellite 6
+Low Earth (LEO) satellite 5

-Table 17: Open Access for Non-Priority Projects
+Table 21: Open Access for Non-Priority Projects